Autism Q and A: What is Applied Behavior Analysis?

 Applied Behavior Analysis (ABA) is a scientific approach to understanding behavior.
-ABA refers to a set of principles that focus on how behaviors change or are affected by the environment as well as how learning takes place.
-The term, behavior, refers to skills and actions needed to talk, play, and live.
-While these principles impact everyone each day by shaping behavior, they can be applied systematically through interventions to help individuals learn and apply new skills in their daily lives.
+ABA refers to a set of principles that focus on how behaviors change, or are affected by the environment, as well as how learning takes place.
+The term behavior refers to skills and actions needed to talk, play, and live.
+While these principles impact everyone each day, they can be applied systematically through interventions to help individuals learn and apply new skills in their daily lives.

-ABA requires the implementation of established principles of learning, behavioral strategies and environmental modifications to improve and teach new behaviors.
-In practice, implementation must be systematic so that teachers can identify how behavior can be changed and understand how learning occurred.
+ABA requires the implementation of established principles of learning, behavioral strategies, and environmental modifications to improve and teach new behaviors.
+In practice, implementation must be systematic so teachers can identify how behavior can be changed and understand how learning occurred.
 The ultimate goal of ABA is to establish and enhance socially important behaviors.
-Such behaviors can include academic, social, communication, and daily living skills; essentially, any skill that will enhance the independence and or quality of life for the person.
+Such behaviors can include academic, social, communication, and daily living skills; essentially, any skill that will enhance the independence and/or quality of life for the individual.

 Question: How are Applied Behavior Analysis principals and methods used?

 Answer:The principles and methods of ABA can be used to support individuals in at least five ways.

 - ABA can be used to increase behaviors, such as attending to a speaker or greeting a peer.

 - The principles and methods can be used to teach a student new skills, including using a spoon and learning addition.

 - ABA can be used to maintain behaviors, for example, reading sight words that were learned previously.